pzelnip/www.codependentcodr.com/Readme.md

 [`pylint`](https://www.pylint.org), and ['pydocstyle'](https://github.com/PyCQA/pydocstyle).

 This allows me to run linters over the repository before any deployment.
-I currently have a zero-tolerance policy for linting errors (ie linters must run clean before code can be merged into the `master` branch).
+I currently have a zero-tolerance policy for linting errors (ie linters must run clean before code can be merged into the `mainline` branch).

 Config for the markdown linter is in `.markdownlint.json`.
 For the most part I just added exceptions that were needed so that Pelican's metadata didn't trigger markdownlint warnings.